Metric distortion Under Probabilistic Voting: Introduction

 \subsection{Related Work}

-\textbf{Metric Distortion~~ } \cite{anshelevich2015approximating} initiated the study of metric distortion and showed that any deterministic voting rule has a distortion of at least 3, and \textsc{Copeland} has a distortion of 5.
-The Plurality Veto rule attains the optimal distortion of 3 for deterministic voting rules \cite{kizilkaya2022plurality}. \cite{pulyassary2021randomizedmetricdistortionconjecture} showed that any randomized voting rule has a distortion of at least 2.06. \cite{charikar2022metric} improved it to 2.11. \cite{charikar2024breaking} gave a randomized voting rule with a distortion of at most 2.75, breaking the barrier of 3. \cite{kempe2020analysis} gave an LP duality framework for the study of distortion.
-See \cite{anshelevich2021distortion} for a useful survey on distortion in social choice.
+\textbf{Metric Distortion~~ } The work in \citep{anshelevich2015approximating} initiated the study of metric distortion and showed that any deterministic voting rule has a distortion of at least 3, and \textsc{Copeland} has a distortion of 5.
+The Plurality Veto rule attains the optimal distortion of 3 for deterministic voting rules \cite{kizilkaya2022plurality}.
+The work in \citep{pulyassary2021randomizedmetricdistortionconjecture} showed that any randomized voting rule has a distortion of at least 2.06, later improved to 2.11 in \citep{charikar2022metric}.
+The work in \citep{charikar2024breaking} gave a randomized voting rule with a distortion of at most 2.75, breaking the barrier of 3.
+The work in \citep{kempe2020analysis} gave an LP duality framework for the study of distortion.
+See \citep{anshelevich2021distortion} for a useful survey on distortion in social choice.

-\textbf{Distortion with Alternate Information~~} \cite{abramowitz2019awareness} showed that deterministic voting rules achieve a distortion of 2 when voters provide preference strengths as ratios of distances. \cite{amanatidis2021peeking} demonstrated that even a few queries from each voter can significantly improve distortion in non-metric settings. \cite{anshelevich2024improved} examined threshold approval voting, where voters approve candidates with utilities above a threshold. \cite{goel2025metric} obtain better distortion bounds when voters submit their preferences after aggregating them in small groups.
+\textbf{Distortion with Alternate Information~~} The work in \citep{abramowitz2019awareness} showed that deterministic voting rules achieve a distortion of 2 when voters provide preference strengths as ratios of distances.
+The work in \citep{amanatidis2021peeking} demonstrated that even a few queries from each voter can significantly improve distortion in non-metric settings.
+The work in \citep{anshelevich2024improved} examined threshold approval voting, where voters approve candidates with utilities above a threshold.
+The work in \citep{goel2025metric} obtains better distortion bounds when voters submit their preferences after aggregating them in small groups.
 Our work relates to these studies since, in probabilistic voting, the probability of a voter switching the order of two candidates in their vote relative to their true order depends on the \textit{relative strength} of their preference.
 However, we may also lose useful information if the degree of randomness is too high.